-Basis of accounting - The Fund is accounted for on a flow of economic resources measurement focus.
+Basis of accounting - The Fund is accounted for on a flow-of-economic-resources measurement focus.
 Its financial statements are prepared in accordance with accounting principles generally accepted in the United States of America as applied to governmental units using the accrual basis of accounting.
-With the flow of economic resources measurement focus, all assets, deferred outflows of resources, liabilities, and deferred inflows of resources associated with the Fund's operations are included on the statements of net position.
+With the flow-of-economic-resources measurement focus, all assets, deferred outflows of resources, liabilities, and deferred inflows of resources associated with the Fund's operations are included in the statements of net position.
 The operating statements present increases (revenues) and decreases (expenses) in total net position.

 Cash and equity in pooled investments - Cash resources of the Fund are combined with cash resources of the City in a pooled investment portfolio that is managed by the City's Finance and Administration Services Department.
 The City's investment portfolio consists of fixed income securities authorized by the Revised Code of Washington and other applicable law.
 The pool operates like a demand deposit account in that all City departments may deposit cash at any time and withdraw cash out of the pool without prior notice or penalty.
 Interest earned on the pooled investments is prorated to individual funds at the end of each month on the basis of their average daily cash balances during the month when interest was earned.
-Cash and equity in pooled investments are reported at fair market value in accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, and GASB Statement No. 72, Fair Value Measurement and Application.
-The Fund's share of the pool is included in the accompanying statement of net position under the caption "cash and equity in pooled investments."
+Cash and equity in pooled investments are reported at fair value in accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, and GASB Statement No. 72, Fair Value Measurement and Application.
+The Fund's share of the pool is included in the accompanying statements of net position under the caption "cash and equity in pooled investments."
 Accordingly, the statements of cash flows reconcile to cash and equity in pooled investments.
-The restricted cash and equity in pooled investments are comprised of unexpended bond proceeds, bond reserve account and a revenue stabilization account.
+The restricted cash and equity in pooled investments are comprised of unexpended bond proceeds, bond reserve account, and a revenue stabilization account.

-Receivables and unbilled revenues - Customer accounts receivable consist of amounts owed by private individuals, organizations and other city departments for goods delivered or services rendered in the regular course of business operations.
-Accounts receivable is shown net of allowances for doubtful accounts.
+Receivables and unbilled revenues - Customer accounts receivable consist of amounts owed by private individuals, organizations, and other City departments for goods delivered or services rendered in the regular course of business operations.
+Accounts receivable are shown net of allowances for doubtful accounts.
 The Fund also accrues an estimated amount for services that have been provided but not billed.
-Notes and contracts receivable arise from written agreements or contracts with public organizations and private individuals.